eghor2005/greenhouse-weather-station/README.md

 ### Device on a shelf

 ![Device on shelf](greenhouse-weather-station/photos/1.jpg)
-> *Place your photo here: device resting on a shelf*

 ### Device in hands (showing temperature)

 ![Device in hands (showing temperature)](greenhouse-weather-station/photos/2.jpg)
-> *Place your photo here: holding the device, showing the LCD screen*

 ### Device in hands (showing humidity)

 ![Device in hands (showing humidity)](greenhouse-weather-station/photos/3.jpg)
-> *Place your photo here: holding the device from another angle*

 ---